Jorgen-P/blog/_posts/2020-04-22-Full-installation-of-(mostly-encrypted)-Ubuntu-on-a-USB-drive.md

   - Ideally a USB3 drive for speed (optional)
   - At least 16 GB in size for a comfortable experience but if you are careful about using storage 8 GB or possibly less works.
 1. Create partitions and file systems on USB-drive
-1. Install Ubuntu using deboostrap
+1. Install Ubuntu using debootstrap
 1. Chroot into the new Ubuntu system
   * Install necessary packages
   * Modify configuration files